zwiebert/tronferno-mcu/docs/ftron_data_format.md

    * ID of central unit (8xxxx).
 Its printed on a label inside the battery compartment.

   Example: To pair a motor with a central unit, you first press the set button on the motor.
-Now you send a "Stop" command to Number 3 of Group 2.
-The 5-byte command sent will contain:
+Now you send the "Timer-Data" to Number 3 of Group 2.
+The data sent will contain:

     * ID of the central Unit, which will the motor store in its local persistent memory.
     * The group number (1...7) and a group-member number (1...7) which will also be stored.